Aging & Health A to Z

 You may be less aware that you are dehydrated (suffering from lack of fluids in your body) than before.
 This is because older people tend not to feel thirsty as readily as they did when they were younger, even though older people tend to have less fluids in their bodies.

 A leading cause for dehydration among older adults are water pills (diuretics).
 In addition to not feeling thirsty, older people may also be at higher risk of dehydration because many take water pills for high blood pressure (diuretics).
 These pills cause frequent urination.
 Drinking coffee, tea, or alcohol also causes water to be lost from your body, since these beverages encourage urination.
 Fever, hyperventilation or diabetes are also capable of causing water loss, as are problems in the digestive tract.
 Unfortunately, dehydration often goes unrecognized in frail older people.

 Being dehydrated puts you at increased risk for becoming delirious.
-To stay hydrated, drink plenty of fluids and eat foods that contain large amounts of fluids, such as melon and organs.
+To stay hydrated, drink plenty of fluids.
 Be particularly vigilant if you are taking water pills (diruetics).

 Electrolyte Abnormalities: Hyponatremia, Hypernatremia

 As you age, your body loses its ability to keep the amount of water in your body steady (water homeostasis).
 Specifically, the hormones that keep the salt (sodium) and water balance healthy may not longer work well.
 You may develop hyponatremia (low sodium level in your blood) or hypernatremia (high sodium level).
 These two conditions are especially common in nursing homes or hospitals.